Muninder Adavelli

 6. Find yourself from the list to remove your personal information.

-OneRep has a manual removal option, so you can opt out yourself.
+OneRep has a manual removal option so that you can opt out yourself.
 It also has an automatic listing removal of about $8.33 monthly and a Family plan for about $15.

 It offers a 5-day free trial so you can remove as much personal information about you from data broker sites.